dhis2/dhis2-releases/releases/2.41/README.md

   "pageCount": 186785,
 }
 ```

+The actual data previously returned in `instances` is returned in a key named after the plural of
+the returned entity itself.
+For example `/tracker/trackedEntities` returns tracked entities in key
+`trackedEntities` while `/potentialDuplicates` returns potential duplicates in key `potentialDuplicates`.

 Query parameter `paging` replaces `skipPaging`.
 Note that `paging` is the inverse of `skipPaging`.
 This means if you want to disable pagination use `paging=false` instead of `skipPaging=true`.